syncfusion-content/flutter-docs/Flutter/pdf-viewer/accessibility.md

 ## Easier touch targets

-The [`SfPdfViewer`](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer-class.html) has touch target as 48 * 48 as per the standard for all the elements.
+The [`SfPdfViewer`](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer-class.html) has touch target of 48 * 48, as per the standard for all the elements.